Fold-transversal surface code cultivation: Handoff simulation

-We now wish to evolve state $\ket{\psi_s}$ through the rest of the cultivation protocol in the stabilizer simulator.
-While $\ket{\psi_s}$ is not guaranteed to be a stabilizer state, we will see that the measurement outcome statistics in the stabilizer part of the circuit are unchanged if the state $\ket{\psi_s}$ is replaced by a stabilizer state $D_s\ket{P_{\reg{3}}}$, as constructed in steps 2(a) and 2(b).
-This is because the remaining Clifford circuit is constructed to measure either stabilizers or operators that anticommute with stabilizers, never logical operators.
-Therefore, the sampling of measurement outcomes can be achieved in the stabilizer simulator by preparing $D_s\ket{P_{\reg{3}}}$ for any Pauli logical state $\ket{P_{\reg{3}}}$.
+We now wish to simulate the evolution $\ket{\psi_s}$ through the rest of the cultivation protocol.
+While $\ket{\psi_s}$ is not guaranteed to be a stabilizer state, we will see that the measurement outcome statistics of the stabilizer simulation are unchanged if the state $\ket{\psi_s}$ is replaced by a stabilizer state $D_s\ket{0\A}$.
+This is because the remaining Clifford circuit is constructed to measure either stabilizers or operators that anticommute with stabilizers, and not logical operators.
+The sampling of measurement outcomes can be achieved in the stabilizer simulator by preparing $D_s\ket{0\A}$, or indeed any logical Pauli state.

-Combining the quantities obtained from the handoff simulation using Eq.~\eqref{eq:H_XY-sample} gives a sample of the noisy magic state produced by our MSC protocol.
-Finally, we point out that if the non-Clifford gates transform Pauli errors in a simple way, then magic state preparation can be exactly simulated on a stabilizer simulator by rewriting the magic state density matrix into a linear combination of the density matrices of pure stabilizer states~\cite{daguerre_code_2025}.
+The final noisy magic state is obtained from~\cref{eq:H_XY-sample}.
+Note that this depends on the logical coefficients $\alpha$ and $\beta$ (extracted from the state vector simulation), and the bits $x$, $z$, $x_R$ and $z_R$ (extracted from the stabilizer simulation).
+Only the syndrome bit string $s$ from $\reg3$ is passed between the two simulations, in the form of the destabilizer $D_s$.
+Finally, we point out that if the non-Clifford gates transform Pauli errors in a simple way, then magic state preparation can be exactly simulated on a stabilizer simulator.
+Specifically, by rewriting the magic state density matrix into a linear combination of the density matrices of pure stabilizer states~\cite{daguerre_code_2025}.